po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/20-Stu_Middleware/README.md

-# 📖 Implement middleware function for user authentication
+# 📖 Implement Middleware Function for User Authentication

 Work with a partner to implement the following user story: